marczz/mzlinux_pages/media/sound_libs.md

 they appear as device in `/dev/snd` directory They are named in the form `aaaCxDy` where `aaa` is the service name, `x` is the card number (0-7), and `y` the device number (0-?)

+The playback devices will also be listed by `aplay --list-devices` or `aplay -l` and the record devices by `arecord --list-devices` or `arecord -l`.

 The service names can be `pcm`, `hw`, `seq` _sequencer_, `timer`, `control` _mixer, etc._

-For the previous example we hve two hardware cards that appear as devices as `hwC0D0`, `hwC1D0`, with their respective control the devices `controlC0` and `controlC1`.
+For the previous example we have two hardware cards that appear as devices as `hwC0D0`, `hwC1D0`, with their respective control the devices `controlC0` and `controlC1`.

 For the `pcm`s we have for the card number 1 (PCH)  one control,